joboccara/pipes/README.md

 ### `sorted_inserter`

 In the majority of cases where it is used in algoritms, `std::inserter` forces its user to provide a position.
-It makes sense for un-sorted containers such as `std::vector`, but for sorted containers such as `std::set` we end up choosing begin or end by defult, which doesn't make sense:
+It makes sense for un-sorted containers such as `std::vector`, but for sorted containers such as `std::set` we end up choosing begin or end by default, which doesn't make sense:

 ```cpp
 std::vector<int> v = {1, 3, -4, 2, 7, 10, 8};